AxiaCoin/Axia-Network-axia/doc/docker.md

 ## Examples

-Once you are done experimenting and picking the best node name :) you can start AXIA as daemon, exposes the AXIA ports and mount a volume that will keep your blockchain data locally.
-Make sure that you set the ownership of your local directory to the AXIA user that is used by the container.
+Once you are done experimenting and picking the best node name :) you can start Axia as daemon, exposes the Axia ports and mount a volume that will keep your blockchain data locally.
+Make sure that you set the ownership of your local directory to the Axia user that is used by the container.
 Set user id 1000 and group id 1000, by running `chown 1000.1000 /my/local/folder -R` if you use a bind mount.

-To start a AXIA node on default rpc port 9933 and default p2p port 30333 use the following command.
-If you want to connect to rpc port 9933, then must add AXIA startup parameter: `--rpc-external`.
+To start a Axia node on default rpc port 9933 and default p2p port 30333 use the following command.
+If you want to connect to rpc port 9933, then must add Axia startup parameter: `--rpc-external`.

 ```bash
 docker run -d -p 30333:30333 -p 9933:9933 -v /my/local/folder:/axia axia/axia:latest --chain alphanet --rpc-external --rpc-cors all